 Many Groups, Networks and Fields have existing connections and links with stakeholders, who can be approached relatively easily.
 It is useful to think beyond your usual partners and consider which other stakeholders will be essential to involve, not only to develop a robust review production agenda, but also to increase the use of the priority reviews once published.
+Some thought may need to be given to equity issues when considering which stakeholders to include, particularly if there are stakeholder views which may have been under-valued or groups which are difficult to access.
 It may be beneficial to spend time building these key connections, that will be beneficial beyond the priority setting process.
 Cochrane has developed guidance for Cochrane groups who wish to build partnerships with stakeholders.
 This is available from the Cochrane Knowledge Translation website.